 “Give or We Perish” was one of many posters issued during World War I to encourage support of the war.
-This poster was commissioned by the Near East Relief, a charity organization formed to support the victims of the Armenian Massacre.
-In order to help stop the total annihilation of the Armenian population, America sent humanitarians over to the Middle East and set up an emergency fund.
-The American Committee for Armenian and Syrian Relief was formed in 1915, and was headed by James L. Barton and Cleveland H. Dodge.
-They managed to raise millions for the relief of the Armenians and, through missionaries in Constantinople, the funds were able to be distributed.
-When America entered the war the life line was cut, but started again after the end of the war.
-Between 1915 and 1930, when the operations were not functioning, the NER raised about $117,000,000 in assistance along with food, cloths, and other essentials.
-The NER is credited with sheltering about 150,000 Armenian orphans and as stated by American historian Howard M. Sacher, “quite literally kept an entire nation alive.”
-The poster depicts a woman who seems terrified at something.
-The poster also states all the countries that the Near East Relief aided: Armenia, Greece, Syria, and Persia (modern day Iran).
-The poster was created by Wladyslaw Theodore Benda in 1917.
-Benda was a Polish painter, illustrator and designer who relocated to New York early in his life and is known best for his work in costume and mask design.
-The poster was created and reproduced as a lithographic print at the time of it’s distribution.
+This poster was commissioned by the Near East Relief (NER), a charity organization formed to support the victims of the Armenian genocide.
+In order to help stop the total annihilation of the Armenian population, America sent humanitarians to the Middle East and set up an emergency fund.
+The American Committee for Armenian and Syrian Relief was formed in 1915 and was headed by James L. Barton and Cleveland H. Dodge.
+This organization managed to raise millions for the relief of the Armenians, and, through missionaries in Constantinople, the funds were distributed to the Armenians.
+When America entered the war, this life line to the Armenian people was cut, but relief was started again after the end of the war.
+Between 1915 and 1930, when the operations were not functioning, the NER raised about $117,000,000 in assistance along with food, clothing, and other essentials.
+The NER is credited with sheltering about 150,000 Armenian orphans, and according to American historian Howard M. Sacher, “quite literally kept an entire nation alive.”
+The poster depicts a woman who seems terrified about something.
+The poster also states all the countries that the NER aided: Armenia, Greece, Syria, and Persia (modern day Iran).
+The poster was created by artist Wladyslaw Theodore Benda in 1917.
+Benda, a Polish painter, illustrator, and designer who relocated to New York early in his life, is best known for his work in costume and mask design.
+This poster was created and reproduced as a lithographic print at the time of its distribution.

 WWI, poster, Near East Relief, NER, The American Committee for Armenian and Syrian Relief, lithographic print, propaganda